xchwarze/flipperzero-firmware-wPlugins/applications/external/marmalade/README.md

 ### 🚀 **Bruteforce 0xFF**:
 - **Pattern**: A continuous stream of `0xFF` (equivalent to `11111111`).
 - **Mechanism**: This mode sends a constant, unmodulated signal of `1`s.
 In the digital domain, `0xFF` means every bit is a `1`, resulting in a strong, uninterrupted carrier wave being transmitted.
-- **Impact**: The **Bruteforce 0xFF** mode creates the most aggressive form of jamming.
-By transmitting non-stop high bits, it forces constant noise across the frequency, which jams nearly any communication within the affected band.
+- **Impact**: The **Bruteforce 0xFF** mode creates the most aggressive form of marmalade.
+By transmitting non-stop high bits, it forces constant noise across the frequency, which marmalades nearly any communication within the affected band.
 Most RF systems rely on alternating data bits (`1`s and `0`s), so flooding the airwaves with pure `1`s causes receivers to lock up, unable to process real signals.

 ---